epomatti/azure-ml/README.md

 AML components resources should also be set to private if possible.
 For example, the workspace storage needs to be visible to the users in the private network, but not from the internet in this use case.

+## Issues and limitations

+There are some [limitations][2] when using a public access which will need some special configuration.
+I've opened [this thread][5] in which I'm asking Msft to add further details on which combinations are actually validar or invalid, and what additional configuration is required.

+I've also ran into [this issue][6] where creating a `Dataset` is not working.

 ---

 ### Clean-up